 “Graduate school was a turbulent time for me.
 For a while I did not think I would be able to finish my master's degree.
 But I managed to do it with the help of my professors.”

 It was the process of settling his parents' estate that got Chris thinking about a bequest.
 “Our lawyer emphasized to my sister and me that we need to have wills.
 I am not married; I have no kids; I have no plans for either in the future.
-So, after making sure that my nephew will be taken care of, the main thing in my will is that IUPUI Sociology will get a percentage of my estate.”
+So, after making sure that my nephew will be taken care of, the main thing in my will is that IU Indianapolis Sociology will get a percentage of my estate.”

 How will the money be used?
 Recalling his own experience, Chris wants his bequest to fund the Christopher T. Conner Master's Thesis Award, providing resources to help sociology graduate students wrap up their degrees.